-The U.S. federal government and private insurers have considered ways to change, and have changed, the manner in which healthcare services are provided in the United States.
-Potential approaches and changes in recent years include controls on healthcare spending and the creation of large purchasing groups.
+The U.S. federal government and private insurers have considered ways to change, and have changed, the manner in which healthcare services are provided in the U.S. Potential approaches and changes in recent years include controls on healthcare spending and the creation of large purchasing groups.
 In the future, the U.S. government may institute further controls and limits on Medicare and Medicaid spending.
-These controls and limits might affect the payments we could collect from sales of our products.
-Uncertainties regarding future healthcare reform and private market practices could adversely affect our ability to sell any products profitably in the U.S. We are not currently aware of any recent material change in the healthcare market that could result in government intervention in our business.
-As we do not currently have a commercial product, we are not able to speculate with any assurance on changes in the healthcare market which may, in the future, be material to us.
+These controls and limits might affect the payments we could collect from sales of any products.
+Uncertainties regarding future healthcare reform and private market practices could adversely affect our ability to sell any products profitably in the U.S. At present, we do not foresee any changes in FDA regulatory policies that would adversely affect our development programs.